-Malak Habbak is an Egyptian-American multi-media journalist born and raised in Southern California, currently working at The Intercept.
+Malak Habbak is an Egyptian-American multimedia journalist born and raised in Southern California and currently working at The Intercept.
 Over the past years, she has worked for print publications and broadcast organizations, including Capital Public Radio and Al Jazeera English.

-She graduated with a Bachelor of Science in Communication and an emphasis of Journalism from Cal Poly Pomona in 2016.
-There, Malak was recognized by her department with an Outstanding Graduating Student Award and by the university library for Best Undergraduate Student Project for a research paper on National Public Radio’s efforts to innovate and stay socially relevant in the face of changing technology and new media.
-On her free time, Malak enjoys the outdoors, running cross-country, reading, painting, photography and travel.
+She graduated with a Bachelor of Science in Communication and an emphasis on Journalism from Cal Poly Pomona in 2016.
+Malak was recognized by her department with an Outstanding Graduating Student Award and by the university library for Best Undergraduate Student Project for a research paper on National Public Radio’s efforts to innovate and stay socially relevant in the face of changing technology and new media.
+In her free time, Malak enjoys the outdoors, running cross-country, reading, painting, photography, and travel.